Learning Agenda Project

 Nor is the problem limited to learning outcomes: We do not know enough about the learners, either.
 We lack a deep understanding of learners’ or participants’ understanding of the subjects that we teach, or of what sense they make of their formal or informal educational experiences.
 We do what is expedient or what seems like it might be engaging, but we actually know very little about what students think or feel, how learners learn whatever it is that we are trying to teach, what they understand about specific subjects or about their place in the world, or what they can do as a result of the learning opportunities constructed for them by Jewish educators.

 The Learning Agenda project has brought together researchers in Jewish and general education to share their perspectives on how to advance the learning agenda in Jewish education.
 They presented their draft essays at a March 2015 conference.

-Following discussion and constructive critique at the conference, these papers are now being revised in order to be published in a volume, tentatively titled Learning About Learning: Advancing the Learning Agenda in Jewish Education.
+Following discussion and constructive critique at the conference, these papers are now being revised in order to be published in a forthcoming volume, Advancing the Learning Agenda in Jewish Education (Academic Studies Press, late 2016).
 Collectively, these papers will make a case for advancing the learning agenda, and will provide a set of well-grounded ideas about how that work could or should proceed.